 Common Surgical Procedures

-When routine scaling and root planing does not help to restore periodontal health periodontal surgery may be advised.
-Most common surgical procedures are:
+Sometimes scaling and root planing does not help improve periodontal health.
+As a result periodontal surgery may be necessary.
+The most common surgical procedures are:

 POCKET REDUCTION PROCEDURES